sumanasnigdhakesavaraju/ClassifyHub/README.md

 ### K-Nearest Neighbors (KNN)
 Uncover the principles of K-Nearest Neighbors, a non-parametric method relying on the proximity of data points to make classifications.

-## Steps Covered in This Notebook:
+## Steps Covered in These Notebooks:

 1. **Importing Required Packages:**
    Load essential libraries for data manipulation, visualization, and modeling.